 Business Case

-This section will justify the project so the board can then decide if it gets to go ahead.
-Benefits should be quantified and balanced against the cost and timing being estimated during the creation of the project plan.

-Large projects may summarize and include a link to the full business case.

 The following is our justification for our project:

 Given the unforeseen circumstances of the COVID-19 pandemic, and the uncertainty as to when pre-pandemic shopping will resume, the demand for a safe and effective means of having groceries delivered to homes is significant.
 Our application, Carriage, will seek to provide a highly in-demand service with all safety measures in place, while producing a profit due to this demand.
 Even with the anticipation of a return to a pre-pandemic world in late 2021 or 2022, we are confident that the demand for at-home grocery delivery will still remain (even after the pandemic), as many workers will continue to work from home.
 In addition, we anticipate many people will prefer the convenience of at-home grocery delivery as an after-effect of the pandemic.
 By capitalizing on this opportunity, we will be able to create profit, create a valuable service for customers, and create employment for delivery personnel.
 Our application will utilize a brokerage, subscription, and advertising model.
 Although we have not created a quantified model RE: revenue and overall timing, we anticipate to gain profit fairly quickly given our brokerage, subscription, and advertising model.
 By offering advertising opportunities, we can begin to gain revenue from external entities fairly quickly at the launch of this application, followed by revenue from brokerage and subscription fees from end-users and delivery personnel.
 We feel confident that our application will be implemented during a unique time in history when in-home food delivery services are likely to grow in demand.